sinsinkun/raylib-eav/README.md

 EAV db system setup with sqlite3, and raylib for GUI.

+Also running a custom UI library I'm implementing for raylib, though its not quite modular enough (yet) to fully separate from the project.

 The advantage of sqlite is that it's designed to be embedded into applications, removing the need for running a separate MySQL instance in the background.